hpcosta/STSModule/README.md

 	* NLPManager nlpManager = new NLPManager(Constants.EN); // receives *the language*
 	* The NLPManager class wraps all the NLP methods offered by the PreProcessor (http://github.com/hpcosta/PreProcessor).
 Within this class you will find a demo() that demonstrates how you can use all these methods for various languages.
 Please have a closer look at the demo() method located at *'src/nlp/NLPManager'*

+* For more information about the program and how it can be used in a real scenario, please read "MiniExperts: An SVM approach for Measuring Semantic Textual Similarity" available through the following URL: http://alt.qcri.org/semeval2015/cdrom/pdf/SemEval017.pdf

 3. INSTALATION
 =========================